ishigupta24/healthcare/README (1).md

 Query 8:

-Query 8lists the five suppliers that have supplied the most medications, and the number of medications have they have supplied.
+Query 8 lists the five suppliers that have supplied the most medications, and the number of medications have they have supplied.
 <img width="622" alt="Screen Shot 2023-11-03 at 6 08 39 PM" src="https://github.com/ishigupta24/healthcare/assets/148798025/94cc62be-46b4-4c18-b487-b99f05b7585b">